-Are you feeling bewildered, deflated and moderately gutted because your website’s organic bounce rate is so damn high?
+Are you feeling bewildered, deflated, and moderately gutted because your website’s organic bounce rates are so damn high?
 A high bounce rate tells Google that people hate your content, and when Google demotes your position in the SERPs (as a result), fewer organic visitors will engage your website.
 But take a step back and don’t hit the panic button just yet.
 There are a number of reasons why this is likely happening, and these causes can be easily ameliorated.

 Let Your Ego Slide